smnorris/bcfishpass/scripts/gradient_barriers/README.md

     make

-The script identifies potential gradient barriers at 5/7/10/12/15/20/25/30 percent thresholds, finding slope over 100m.
+This tool creates potential gradient barriers at 5/7/10/12/15/20/25/30 percent thresholds, finding slope over 100m.
 To change the slope thresholds of interest or the interval over which slope is measured, edit `sql/gradient_barriers.sql`.

 Note that this tool identifies the locations of *all* potential gradient barriers based on *all* given thresholds.
 The gradient